Nomad-Rob/Nomad-Rob/README.md

 💡 &nbsp; I'm curently a student at Holberton.
 Doing a career change and loving it! \
 🌱 &nbsp;I'm currently working on **improving my coding skills by building small projects.**\
-✍️ &nbsp;Apart from technical interests, I like flying, traveling, learning, watching movies and games.\
+✍️ &nbsp;Apart from technical interests, I like flying, traveling, learning, watching movies, music, ang games.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions. \
 📫 How to reach me: Through [Linkedin](https://www.linkedin.com/in/robert-farley-a962a1123/) \
 👻 Let me know if I can help out on any projects!

 <h1 align="center"> Some Projects</h1>
 | Project Name      | Description |